TheCahyag/MinecraftAnimation/README.md

     * /animate \<name> frame display <name|num>
     * /animate \<name> frame update <name|num> -o
     * /animate \<name> frame list
+    * /animate \<name> frame <name|num> info
 * Add a way to start an animation without a command?
 Or just force people to use command blocks to run the command
 * ~~Create~~ Format a info message that can be displayed for each animation
 * Refactor core models to check all input that is given
 * Refactor ListAnimation command to display buttons that will act as commands
 * Add .complete() lists on all arguments for tabbing arguments
 * Should the BlockSnapshots be able to be converted between a .schematic file for MCEdit and stuff?
 (Look into this)
+* When running /animate list if there are zero animations send a "there are no animations" message
+    * Maybe have a counter of how many animations there are and how many are being displayed

 ## Random Notes for me